Kilbryde Hospice Data Protection Notice

 - Retention periods of the information we hold

-Within Kilbryde Hospice we keep personal information as set out in the Scottish Government Records Management: NHS Code of Practice (Scotland) Version 2.1 January 2012.
-The NHS Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
-As directed by the Scottish Government in the Records Management Code of Practice, we maintain a retention schedule within OP0062 Kilbryde Hospice Records Management Policy (Health and Administrative) detailing the minimum retention period for the information and procedures for the safe disposal of personal information.
+Within Kilbryde Hospice we keep personal information as set out in the Scottish Government Records Management: HEALTH AND SOCIAL CARE CODE OF PRACTICE (SCOTLAND) 2020.
+The Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
+As directed by the Scottish Government in the Records Management Code of Practice, we maintain a retention schedule as part of our Records Management policy detailing the minimum retention period for the information and procedures for the safe disposal of personal information.